redLikely to cause

 Persistent – Does not break down readily from natural processes.

-Immediate Harm To Aquatic Ecosystems, priority yellow
+Acute Harm To Aquatic Ecosystems, priority yellow

-Immediate Harm to Aquatic Ecosystems – A single exposure may result in severe biological harm or death to fish or other aquatic organisms.
+Acute Harm to Aquatic Ecosystems – Biological harm or possible death to fish or other aquatic organisms following a single exposure.

 What safer alternatives are available for this chemical?